Wix Stores Review: Our Overall Winner 2023

-Alongside internal analytics, you can also add third-party tools such as Google Analytics, Facebook Catalog, or Yandex Metrica by clicking on Marketing Integrations.
-As such, Wix Stores is well-positioned and able to keep you informed about the ins and outs of your online store.
+In addition to internal analytics, you can configure third-party tools like Google Analytics, Facebook Catalog, or Yandex Metrica by clicking on Marketing Integrations.
+This makes Wix Stores capable of keeping you informed about the ins and outs of your online store.

 Wix Stores has a powerful marketing component, allowing you to promote your online store through discounts, special offers, email campaigns, and social media posts.
-However, to tap into the full potential of the service's features, you'll need to unlock Ascend, paying a premium in addition to the regular subscription price for Wix Stores.
+However, to tap into the full potential of the service, you'll need to pay for Ascend on top of the regular subscription price.

-Wix's help center is neatly arranged and packed with useful information, all of which can be found thanks to the integrated full-text search feature.
-The individual articles are well-written and competent, including pictures, Gifs, info-boxes and videos, all of which make solving any issues, or learning about new features, even more convenient.
+Wix's help center is neatly arranged and packed with useful information, all of which can be found thanks to the integrated full-text search.
+Articles are well-written and informative, including pictures, Gifs, info-boxes, and videos, all of which make solving any issues or learning about new features, highly convenient.

-Wix Stores has a good help center, albeit only limited contact possibilities.
+Wix Stores has a good help center, but only offers limited contact possibilities.

-To get in touch with human support, you'll have to go on a bit of a quest.
-According to the service's site, this is owing to the ongoing global pandemic situation, however, the absence of a "Contact" button in the dashboard creates the impression that Wix wants users to try to fix issues on their own, rather than reach out for help.
+To get in touch with direct support, you'll have to go on a bit of a quest.
+According to the service's site, this is owing to the ongoing global pandemic, however, the absence of a "Contact" button in the dashboard creates the impression that Wix wants users to try to find solutions on their own, rather than reach out for help.

 Should you want to write to a Wix staffer, you'll need to go to the help center and search for an article about support.
 Only in that article is a link provided for writing directly to the company's support team.
-Or so we thought: Next, we had to go back and forth with a chatbot before we were allowed to file a glorified support ticket.
-The company's callback service has been deactivated owing to COVID-19.
-On the plus side, even though we were warned to expect longer wait times, our question was answered (somewhat unexpectedly) within less than half an hour.
+Or so we thought: Next, we had to go back and forth with a chatbot before we were allowed to file a support ticket.
+We were warned to expect longer wait times, but our question was answered within less than half an hour.

 At the end of the day, Wix's support isn't all that bad, however, the hassle of finding a contact form rubbed us the wrong way.